Messy Color™ Ghee

 • Testers report that Ghee turns more caramel colored the more you work it.

 "Ghee is amazingly beautiful!
 It looks like Amber.
 It strikes very rich tones of brown almost kind of caramely.
 This is also a switch from a HH.
 On a HH, Ghee is just yellow, no rich browns or caramels at all.
-I think the shift from yellow to amber colored is due to the heat of a Minor." – Genea Crivello-Knable
+I think the shift from yellow to amber colored is due to the heat of a Minor." – Genea Crivello

 "Ghee is best worked in a neutral to oxidizing flame.
 I worked both hot and cool and felt that the only real trouble came from working in too much of a reduction flame rather than the heat.
 Ghee looks like toasted melted butter or light caramel under a reduction atmosphere." – Bonnie Polinski